-Ricardo Manuel Arango has served as a Director of the Board since 2016.
-Mr. Arango is a senior partner of the law firm of Arias, Fábrega & Fábrega in Panama.
+Ricardo Manuel Arango, Director of the Board since 2016, is Senior Partner of the law firm of Arias, Fábrega & Fábrega in Panama.
 Since 2004, Mr. Arango has held several leadership positions in the firm, contributing to shape the organization into a leading Latin-American law firm.
 Mr. Arango has served as a member of the board of directors of the Panama Canal Authority since 2016 and as a member of the board of directors and audit and compliance committees of Banco General since 2012.
-Mr. Arango served as a member of the board of directors of Corporación La Prensa from 2002 to 2016 and as Chairman of its Editorial Committee from 2011 to 2016.
-He also served as a member of the board of directors of the Panama Stock Exchange from 1999 to 2016 and as its Chairman from 2007 to 2011.
+Mr. Arango served as a member of the board of directors of Corporación La Prensa and as Chairman of its Editorial Committee.
+He also served as a member of the board of directors of the Panama Stock Exchange and as its Chairman.
 Mr. Arango is a member of the Latin American Business Council (CEAL) and represents his firm before Lex Mundi, the largest network of independent law firms in the world.
-From 1985 to 1987, Mr. Arango worked at White & Case in New York.
-From 1987 to 1995, Mr. Arango worked as an associate with Arias, Fábrega & Fábrega in Panama, becoming a partner of the firm in 1995.
+Mr. Arango worked at White & Case in New York.
+Mr. Arango worked as an associate with Arias, Fábrega & Fábrega in Panama, becoming a partner of the firm in 1995.
 Mr. Arango's professional practice focuses on finance, capital markets, banking regulations, corporate governance and compliance, and mergers and acquisitions.
 During his career, Mr. Arango has acted as lead counsel in some of the largest and most complex financial transactions and acquisitions in Panama and Central America.
 From 1998 to 1999, Mr. Arango headed the Presidential Commission that drafted Panama's current securities act.
 Mr. Arango holds a Bachelor's degree in Law and Political Science from the University of Panama, a Master of Laws degree from Harvard Law School and a Master of Laws degree from Yale Law School.
 He was a Fulbright Scholar from 1983 to 1985.
 Mr. Arango is admitted to practice law in New York and Panama.
 Mr. Arango's strong knowledge of the regulatory frameworks under which the Bank operates; skills in managing legal, compliance, operational and credit risks of the banking industry; diversified perspective based on his combined legal/business acumen; in-depth understanding of the Bank's business and operations; and experience as a board member for different companies, qualify him to serve on the Board.